molabokchi/deepdriver_ce/bokchiInfra/README.md

-# Deepdriver CE with Infrabokchi Infra
+# Deepdriver CE with Bokchi Infra

 This deepdriver CE use Infra bokchi infrastructure.
 You can use Deepdriver more lightly than standalone version.